SvenSommer/LeisureClubWebsite/readme.md

 Some enviroment variables are needed:

 * <strong>DATABASEURL</strong> - URL to the databse  default:mongodb://localhost/leisureclub
+* <strong>SITENAME</strong> – The name of your Website.
+It appears at several locations, e.g. in the navbar.
 * <strong>PASSWORDSECRET</strong> - Passphrase to ensure password authentication.
 * <strong>MAILADRESS</strong> - Password reset works with a googlemail account.
 Mailadress is needed.
 * <strong>GMAILSERVERPW</strong> - Password reset works with a googlemail account.
 Password is needed.